GabeScott/standard-works-vault/General Conference/1984 April - A Generation Prepared to Make Wise Choices.md

 We have appreciated working with the organizations, the other auxiliary leaders, the departments, and the great machinery that operates this institution of the Church.
 We appreciate all of them, and we will miss those close ties.

 But we are comfortable with the new callings that have been made.
 We love Sister Ardeth Kapp and are proud that she is able to take the helm of this important work in this day.
-Over the years, as I have mentioned, we have had special guidance from great priesthood leaders whom we have come to love very, very much, and we appreciate them.

-My great tenderness goes towards President Kimball, whose hands were placed upon my head nearly six years ago to set me apart, to give me a special blessing to serve in this capacity.
+Over the years, as I have mentioned, we have had special guidance from great priesthood leaders whom we have come to love very, very much, and we appreciate them.My great tenderness goes towards President Kimball, whose hands were placed upon my head nearly six years ago to set me apart, to give me a special blessing to serve in this capacity.
 This great, loving, beloved servant of God is indeed a prophet.
 This fine gentleman, who has said, “Do it,” on one occasion, and I say this here in the Tabernacle with great joy, said to me as we talked about the youth of the Church, “Tell them, don’t do it—especially if it is something wrong.”

 The other day in the dedicatory prayer for the new Church Museum, President Hinckley reminded us of all that is made possible by the tithes of faithful Saints.
-He asked Heavenly Father to look with favor upon the tithepayers, to open the windows of heaven and shower down upon them choice blessings.
+He asked Heavenly Father to look with favor upon the tithe payers, to open the windows of heaven and shower down upon them choice blessings.

 At that moment, within me, my own heart turned over.
 I have come to value in a new way all that has been made possible for the young women, for example, through the tithes of all you good people—manuals and handbooks and opportunities and guides for their personal progress.
 How we appreciate your tithes and the offerings and the services!